NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     to ensure the parameters are big enough to be optimized.
 Can be negative.
     Applies to Pinhole cameras (all distortion models) and CSM (radial-tangential distortion only).
 Does not apply to optical bar models.

 --reference-terrain <filename>
-    An externally provided trustworthy 3D terrain, either as a DEM or as a lidar file, very close (after alignment) to the stereo result from the given images and cameras that can be used as a reference, instead of GCP, to optimize the intrinsics of the cameras.
+    An externally provided trustworthy reference terrain to use as a constraint.
+    It can be either a DEM or a point cloud in CSV format.
+It must be well-aligned with the input cameras (:numref:`reference_terrain`).

+--reference-terrain-weight <double (default: 1)>
+    How much weight to give to the cost function terms involving the reference terrain.

 --max-num-reference-points <integer (default: 100000000)>
     Maximum number of (randomly picked) points from the reference